News

 1. Reporting the crime to your caseworker or your state’s food stamp office

-2. Filing a report with law enforcement
+2. Filing a report with local law enforcement

 How can Providers help?